 The initial letters were drawn by myself on wood, and engraved over my drawings by Hughes.
 For the subjects of these illustrations, see the published Catalogue of Queen’s Coll.
 Library, Pref.
 [A Bibliographical Catalogue of Books Privately Printed, by John Martin, 1834, p201]

-This view appears to show the Walnut Tree Building before it acquired battlements in 1823.
+This view shows the Walnut Tree Building before it acquired embattled parapets in 1823.